Benjamin Looi

 Credentials in Plain Sight

-There was no rate limiting on the login form.
-None.
-You could sit there and try ten thousand password combinations and the server would dutifully process every single one.
-Combined with the outdated hashing, a leaked credential dump would be trivially crackable.
-This isn't a theoretical risk — credential stuffing attacks are automated and indiscriminate.
-They don't need to know your company exists to find you.
+The login form had no rate limiting.
+You could try ten thousand password combinations and the server would process every one.
+Combined with outdated hashing, a leaked credential dump would be easy to crack.
+Credential stuffing attacks are automated and indiscriminate.
+They do not need to know your company exists to find you.

 SQL Injection, the Classic